Benjamin Franklin’s Virtues and Jewish Practice

 Professor Nancy Sinkoff observed in her article “Benjamin Franklin in Jewish Eastern Europe: Cultural Appropriation in the Age of the Enlightenment” (2000) that Lefin was drawn to Franklin’s method for the very reason that Franklin had been compelled to devise it.
 Both had “come to the conclusion that a practical program of behavior modification was necessary to effect individual change” and “that self-improvement required a structured plan of behavior modification.”

-Franklin’s approach to virtue and religion helped Lefin easily adapt his method and make it a part of accepted Jewish practice.
+Franklin’s approach to virtue and religion helped Lefin easily adapt and expand his method, leading it to becoming a part of accepted Jewish practice.
 From the outset, Franklin sought to make his system for self-improvement, as well as the international fraternity whose members would adhere to it, universally accessible.

 —